zoom/videosdk-ui-toolkit-react-sample/README.md

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).

-This repo is a [React](https://reactjs.org/) app generated via [Create React App](https://github.com/facebook/create-react-app) that uses the [Zoom Video SDK UI toolkit](https://developers.zoom.us/docs/video-sdk/web/) to start and joins sessions.
+This repo is a [React](https://reactjs.org/) app generated via [Vite](https://vitejs.dev/) that uses the [Zoom Video SDK UI toolkit](https://developers.zoom.us/docs/video-sdk/web/) to start and joins sessions.

 ![Zoom Video SDK](https://raw.githubusercontent.com/zoom/videosdk-ui-toolkit-web/HEAD/ui-toolkit%E2%80%93gallery-view.png)